MclaughlinSteve/automerge-kt/README.md

 - Set your environment variables (Minimum `GITHUB_USER_TOKEN`)
 - Set your memory usage (I'm testing with 256 MB)

-Optional: Set the project to run on a periodic basis
+Recommended: Set the project to run on a periodic basis
 - Add a "CloudWatch Event trigger"
 - Set the rule type to "schedule expression" and set the expression (e.g. `rate(5, minute)` This runs the function once every five minutes)